wchowdhu/masters-thesis-2019/README.md

-This repository contains my Masters thesis report and presentation from 2019
+This repository contains report and presentation of my Masters thesis defended in 2019